ms/buildtogether.tech/git-team/index.md

 > ### Trust but verify
 >
-> <span x="automation"/> describes how to configure Git to run tests each time
+> <a section="automation"/> describes how to configure Git to run tests each time
 > someone tries to commit a change.
 The commit only takes effect if those tests
 > pass, so the team can ensure that the software is always as good as its tests.